fbpx

 • How far can you push the boundaries?

-You also need to do research on the production companies that specialise in your genre of script.
+You also need to research the production companies that specialise in your genre of script.
 Finding out who exactly you should send your script to can be difficult but well worth the effort.
+A good place to start is to look at the end credits of a show you like and see who made it.

 Books are a great research tool for script-writing.